-Form 5498 is mailed in May and is not needed to file your tax return.
+Form 5498 is furnished in May and is not needed to file your tax return.
 Your monthly statements provide the contribution details needed for your tax return.
 The deadline for brokerage firms to furnish Form 5498 is not until May 31 so that contributions made to traditional and Roth IRAs by the individual tax filing deadline, generally April 15, are captured.
 Once you receive Form 5498, you may want to provide a copy to your tax professional for his or her records.

 Note: For SEP and SIMPLE IRAs, Form 5498 reports contributions deposited to the account during the calendar year (Jan.
 1 - Dec.
 31.)

-Form 1099-B we furnish to you provides cost basis for securities you sold.
-However, if we are missing cost basis information, the form will indicate that the cost basis for that sale is unknown.
+The Form 1099-B we furnish to you provides cost basis for securities you sold.
+However, if we are missing cost basis information, the form will indicate that the cost basis for that security is unknown.
 The cost basis may be unknown for several reasons, and you can help us update your cost basis by providing some information: